devonpmack/react-pokedex-workshop/README.md

     </p>
 ```

-Now if you save that, you should see an actual pokemon type. `PokemonType` is another React component.
+Now if you save that, you should see an actual Pokemon  type. `PokemonType` is another React component.
 React components can take "properties", and `PokemonType` takes the property `type` which specifies what type it should display.
 You can try switching the value of `type` to "dragon" or "grass".

 ## Switching Pokemon

-Ok, so we can show one pokemon, but since it's a Pokedex we want to be able to show details about more than one.
-Lets add functionality to view the type of different pokemon.
+Ok, so we can show one Pokemon , but since it's a Pokédex we want to be able to show details about more than one.
+Lets add functionality to view the type of different Pokemon .

-First we need a database of pokemon.
-We'll start by setting up the types for three pokemon: Squirtle, Charmander, and Bulbasaur.
+First we need a database of Pokemon .
+We'll start by setting up the types for three Pokemon : Squirtle, Charmander, and Bulbasaur.

 We define this data in an `Object`: